matthiasbruns/android-kotlin-clean-architecture/README.md

 object to its subscribers.

 ### DogListPresenter
- The presenter laods data from a repository and sets the results in the DogListViewModel.
+ The presenter loads data from a repository and sets the results in the DogListViewModel.
- It also reacts to user events published though Observables in the view and could trigger actions on the view.
+ It also reacts to user events published through Observables in the view and could also trigger actions on the view (if there were any).

  ````kotlin
 companion object {